 Education Policy Paper Follow-up

-Following the release of our policy paper “Inequitable Access to Education for Canadian Students with ADHD” CADDAC had meeting with Ministries of Education:
+Following the release of our policy paper “Inequitable Access to Education for Canadian Students with ADHD” CADDAC continued to meet with Ministries of Education into 2018:

 Justice and Corrections